Skip to main content

 How client payment works

 When a client receives an invoice, they open it via the link in the email.
-The invoice shows your total, balance due, and the payment handles you’ve set up in your account settings.
-The client pays you directly using whichever method works for them.
-Once you’ve received the payment, you mark the invoice paid in Clarely.
+The invoice shows your total, balance due, and the payment options you’ve set up.
+The client pays you using whichever method works for them.
+Once you’ve received the payment, you mark the invoice paid in Clarely — unless it was a card payment through the method described in Accept card payments, which records itself automatically.

 Setting up your payment handles

-Go to AccountBusiness Settings to add your payment details:
+Go to Settings → Invoicing to add your payment details:

 • Venmo — your Venmo username (without the @ symbol)